Was ist eine WAF (Web Application Firewall)?

 A WAF should have the ability to integrate with bot management solutions to detect and mitigate sophisticated, human-like bots.

 Client-side Protection: A WAF should also include client-side protection to secure end users from attacks embedded in the application supply chain.
 This extends the protection against supply-chain attacks via third-party APIs to offer protection against attacks that do not go through the server and are thus not detected by traditional WAFs.
+This capability is required to adhere to several compliance standards such as PCI DSS 4, NIS2, and DORA.

 Data Leakage Prevention Mechanisms